adamclark-dev/angular-gulp-pure-seed/README.md

 This repository is designed to provide a seed application to give a headstart when building an Angular application.

-The app is at a bare bones stage and has example modules from the pure framework installed to give you and idea of the layout and how to get started.
+The app is at a bare bones stage and has example modules from the pure framework installed to give you an idea of the layout and how to get started.

 ## Installation